David Wood (journalist)

-David Bowne Wood is a journalist who has reported on war and conflict around the world for 35 years.
+David Bowne Wood is a journalist who has reported on war and conflict around the world.
 He won the 2012 Pulitzer Prize for National Reporting, for a series on the American troops severely wounded in Iraq and Afghanistan.
 A birthright Quaker, Wood registered as a conscientious objector in 1963 and served two years of civilian service before becoming a journalist.

 A graduate of Temple University, Wood was a correspondent for Time magazine in Chicago, Boston and Nairobi, where he covered guerrilla wars across Africa from 1977 to 1980.